Free Port Forwarding with Termux

 Command Description Example

-sandeeptech Start the port forwarding tool sandeeptech
+localhost Start the port forwarding tool localhost

-ps aux | grep cloudflared Check if cloudflared is running ps aux | grep cloudflared
+ps aux | grep ssh Check if an SSH tunnel is running ps aux | grep ssh

-Port forwarding with Termux and Cloudflared is a powerful and free solution for exposing local services to the internet.
-Whether you're a developer testing applications, hosting a personal website, or setting up remote access to your devices, this tool provides a simple and secure way to achieve your goals without any cost.
+Port forwarding with Termux and `localhost.run` is a powerful and free solution for exposing local services to the internet.
+Whether you're a developer testing applications, hosting a personal website, or setting up remote access, this tool from Sandeep Tech provides a simple and secure way to achieve your goals without any cost.

 Back to Blogs